Best Hikes in Grand Canyon National Park

 It’s also the park’s safest trail, as it is wide, well-maintained and regularly features rest houses and drinking water facilities.
 First-time visitors to the park often hike this trail together with the South Kaibab Trail, usually choosing to ascend via the Bright Angel Trail due to the shade, drinking water and emergency phones available.
 There are two ranger stations on the trail.

 The trail starts next to Kolb’s Studio, which is located to the west of the Bright Angel Lodge.
 Early stops along the trail are the 1.5 Mile Resthouse and the 3 Mile Resthouse, both of which are good targets for day hikers.
-At Indian Garden, the path’s halfway point, visitors can take a spur trail nearby that goes to Plateau Point, one of the park’s most gorgeous vistas and another good turnaround point for day hikers.
+At Havasupai Garden, the path’s halfway point, visitors can take a spur trail nearby that goes to Plateau Point, one of the park’s most gorgeous vistas and another good turnaround point for day hikers.

-After passing Indian Garden, the route descends steeply to the Colorado River, passing Vishnu Schist along the way and ending where it leads onto the Bright Angel Suspension Bridge.
+After passing Havasupai Garden, the route descends steeply to the Colorado River, passing Vishnu Schist along the way and ending where it leads onto the Bright Angel Suspension Bridge.
 After crossing the bridge, visitors will soon pass the Bright Angel Campground and Phantom Ranch.

 The trail is 9.5 miles long and descends more than 4000 feet in elevation.
 Some visitors choose to travel this trail on a mule, which you must book many months in advance.